 - Name of the manufacturer and plant location

 - Wind zone, roof load zone and thermal zone

 This certificate does NOT show/confirm the label numbers.
 Label numbers are verified in the Label Verification process only.

 If the original or alternative documentation (HUD Data Plate/Compliance certificate and the HUD Certification Label) cannot be obtained, the loan is not eligible for delivery to the GSEs.

 For more requirements of manufactured housing, please check out our on-demand Manufactured Housing webinar.
-This session provides an overview of the general requirements of delivery and underwriting for manufactured homes for both Fannie Mae and Genworth.
+This session provides an overview of the general requirements of delivery and underwriting for manufactured homes for both Fannie Mae and Enact.
 Get an overview of Fannie Mae Form 1004C, uncover potential red flags, and gain a better understanding of the manufactured home appraisal.

 Leave a comment below with any topic requests we can answer in the Ask an RU series!

-Patti Esswein is a Regional Underwriter for Genworth with over 27 years’ experience in the mortgage industry.
+Patti Esswein is a Regional Underwriter for Enact with over 27 years’ experience in the mortgage industry.
 She is a Certified Residential Underwriter and sits on the Mortgage Bankers Association of St. Louis Board of Governors.
 She specializes in rural markets of Mid-America.